 This course explores and discusses biological strategies of human adaptation to different environments.
 The central goal is to understand how at multiple levels (anatomy, physiology, genetics, and behavior) human populations respond to their surroundings.

-An examination of specific areas of socio-cultural anthropology
+An examination of one or more specific areas of social-cultural anthropology.
+Details announced each semester.

 Outlines vary as to area of expertise of instructor; objectives aim at the maximum of staff utilization and meeting program needs within the University which call for studies in anthropology as that discipline interrelates with other special knowledge.